-Kerio Clientless SSL-VPN
+Chapter 24 Kerio Clientless SSL-VPN (Windows)

 Kerio Clientless SSL-VPN (thereinafter "SSL-VPN") is a special interface used for secured remote access to shared items (files and folders) in the network protected by WinRoute via a web browser.
+This interface is available only in WinRoute on Windows.